Skip to main content

 Link copied!

-Using the filter tab within Content Hub gives you a much larger list of facets to filter by, including any custom meta data types that you may have set.
+The filters in Content Hub give you a wide range of facets to control which assets are displayed, including any custom metadata types that you may have set.

 The filters are populated from the attributes of all the assets ingested into your account.